zapabob/ROCm/docs/tutorials/install/windows/cli/install.md

-# Installation Using the Command Line Interface
+# Installation using the command-line interface (CLI)

 The steps to install the HIP SDK for Windows are described in this document.

-## System Requirements
+## System requirements

 The HIP SDK is supported on Windows 10 and 11.
 The HIP SDK may be installed on a system without AMD GPUs to use the build toolchains.
 To run HIP applications, a compatible GPU is required.
 Please see the supported GPU guide for more details.

-## HIP SDK Installation
+## HIP SDK installation

-The command line installer is the same executable which is used by the graphical front-end.
+The command-line installer is the same executable which is used by the graphical front-end.
 Download the installer from the
 [HIP-SDK download page](https://www.amd.com/en/developer/rocm-hub/hip-sdk.html).
-The options supported by the command line interface are summarized in the following table.
+The options supported by the command-line interface (CLI) are summarized in the following table.

 ```{table} HIP SDK Command Line Options
 :name: hip-sdk-cli-install